 But, what if you aren’t a basketball player?
 What's in it for you?
-Plyometric training can help you improve in many things, such as running and speed walking, cleaning the house, or swimming.
+Plyometric training can help you improve in many areas, such as running and speed walking, cleaning the house, or swimming.

 There are a few rules for plyometric training for teenagers or older adults:

 These tips actually apply to any type of exercise that is new to you, so don’t believe this may be too risky for you.
-Since plyometric exercises are intense, it’s important to work with a professional rather than learning this type of exercise on your own.
+Since plyometrics exercises are intense, work with a professional rather than learning this type of exercise on your own.

 Athletes have embraced plyometrics because these exercises improve their performance in a variety of sports.
 They can also increase the ability to perform better in daily life.

 When incorporated into your workout routine on a weekly basis, this type of training may help you regain control of your body when you might otherwise fall.
 Plyometric exercise may help you bend, twist, or simply walk with much less risk of injury.

 Plyometric training could also increase the efficiency of your cardio and strength-training workout sessions.
 It may increase your energy level so that you get more done each day and accomplish more regardless of your age.